teameclipsebest/encorev1/readme.md

-# Fucked Lyra Music Bot 🎶
+# Eclipse Music Bot 🎶
-Leaked by **Manas4sure**
-Contributor: **rana.ly** - discord.gg/akhiyan

 ---

 ## 🚀 Overview
-The **Fucked Lyra Music Bot** is a powerful, feature-rich Discord music bot designed for seamless audio playback in voice channels.
+The **Eclipse Music Bot** is a powerful, feature-rich Discord music bot designed for seamless audio playback in voice channels.
 Built with modern technologies, it offers advanced music streaming capabilities, interactive commands, and a polished user experience.

 ---